Music Publishing vs Distribution (Full Breakdown)

 • Pay royalties to songwriters who appear on Radio

-• Charge restaurants fees to include their music in their catalogues
+• Charge restaurants fees to include their music in their catalogs

 These costs will change based on where the artists are from.